leofdantas/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Imputing missing values
-To estimate the number of NAs in the original dataset, we can just check if all elements are NA and sum the TRUE values.
+To estimate the number of NAs in the original dataset, we can just check if all elements are NA---which creates a logical vector the size of the dataframe---and sum the TRUE values.

 ```r
 activity <- read.csv("activity.csv")